 Youth.
 His father lived a thousand lives before he died at the age of 53.
-He worked as a security guard at the casino, watching 12 screens linked to cameras placed high above the throngs of people moving about below.
-Playing cards, pulling levers, drinking, laughing, shouting, generally unaware.
-Always drawn to the most interesting and dynamic outfits, hairstyles, physical peculiarities and mannerisms of the people who passed beneath his gaze, he gave each of them their own story and invented personalities, fleshing out pieces of his own being – his wishes, dreams, regrets, fantasies and inspirations – for them to live in his stead.
+He worked as a security guard for Gem Lake Casino by highway 29, spending his days watching screens linked to cameras placed high above people playing cards, pulling levers, drinking, laughing, and shouting below.
+Drawn to the most interesting and dynamic outfits, hairstyles, mannerisms and physical peculiarities of the people who passed beneath his gaze, he invented stories for them, and gave each of them their own personality.
+In this, he was able to flesh out out unrealized pieces of his own being – his wishes, dreams, regrets, fantasies and inspirations – for them to live in his stead.

 At night he would share these stories with his son.
 The boy would stay awake long past what his mother told him was bedtime, waiting beneath the dinosaur bedspread for his father to come home, the bedside lamp still on and books on paleontology and planes scattered across the floor.
-His father sat at the foot of the bed, his face half-lit in the light of the lamp, and told him of the woman who was once a star goaltender for the German soccer team; she blew out her knee making a spectacular save at the World Cup.
-The man who had written poetry in his younger years, published three books in French, but never reached his full potential; he now spends his time at the blackjack tables.
-And there was a family of four today, their first vacation together, their first time leaving their hometown of Blooming Prairie in fact, and the experience will surely change them forever.
+His father sat at the foot of the bed, his face half-lit in the light of the lamp, and told him of the woman who was once a star goaltender for the German soccer team – she blew out her knee making a spectacular save at the World Cup.
+About the man who had written poetry in his younger years, published three books in French, but never reached his full potential and now spends his time losing at the blackjack tables.
+And the family of four on their first vacation together (their first time leaving their hometown of Blooming Prairie in fact) enjoying an experience that will certainly change their lives for the better.
 And so on.

-But while the boy enjoyed these stories very much, and always looked forward to his father’s bedside visits after homecoming, it was his mother who ultimately taught him the most about himself.
+Though – while the boy enjoyed these stories very much, and always looked forward to his father’s bedside visits after homecoming, it was his mother who ultimately taught him the most about himself.
 It was his mother who shaped his personality, for better or worse, as she taught him the meaning of the word peace, though not of understanding.
 This resulted in a sort of radical individualism in the boy’s character.
 He learned to go inward with his feelings and often ignored the outside world entirely.
-This is something his father could never, and would never understand.
+This was something his father never came to understand.

 His father suffered a series of small strokes at the relatively young age of 53, leaving him paralyzed and unable to work.
-He asked for a windowless room at the hospital – I don’t want to see anybody or anything anymore, he said – and found comfort, at the end of his life, through blank, beige walls and corner shadows that had no human quality to them at all.
-He never once turned on the television hanging above his bed.
-He died three months later.
+He asked for a windowless room at the hospital – I don’t want to see nothing or nobody, he said – and found comfort, at the end of his life, through beige walls and corner shadows that had no human quality to them at all.
+He refused to turn on the television hanging above his bed.
+He died after only a month in the hospital.

-The boy did, however, inherit some of his father’s previous curiosity toward the lives of others.
-He found himself standing at his bedroom window for months after his father’s death (always at night, around the time his father would normally have returned from work) staring at the dark houses lining the boulevard on the other side of the street, pondering the lives of the people sleeping inside.
-Though he never gave them stories of his own; he never assumed he could come up with anything half as interesting as the lives they were leading already, and in this way found he had more respect for lived experiences and less for those of the imagination.
+The boy did inherit some of his father’s previous curiosity toward the lives of others: He found himself standing at his bedroom window for months after his father’s death (always at night, around the time his father would normally have returned from work) staring at the dark houses lining the boulevard on the other side of the street, pondering the lives of people sleeping inside.
+Though – he never gave them stories of his own.
+He never assumed he could come up with anything half as interesting as the lives they were leading already, and in this way found he had more respect for lived experiences and less for those of the imagination.

-That summer, he began to write – a practice imparted upon him by his mother, who wrote often, also imagining lives lived by other people, but she wrote her stories down instead of sharing them with her son – but given his proclivity for nonfiction, he wrote what could only be called a journal: His daily activities, the things he ate and enjoyed (and the things he did not), the people he met, the games he played, and his thoughts about these things.
+That summer, he began to write – a practice imparted upon him by his mother (who wrote often, also imagining lives lived by other people, but she wrote her stories down and never once shared them with her son) – but given his proclivity for nonfiction, he wrote what could only be called entries in a journal: His daily activities, the things he ate and enjoyed (and the things he did not), the people he met, the games he played, and how he felt about each of these things.

-He did wonder, and wondered quite often, about all the stories that had been written before his – if no one had come before him, would he have been able to write a word?
+He wondered as well, and wondered quite often, about all the stories that had been written before his – if no one had come before him, would he have ever written a word?

 His mother.
 She sits near the window, watching the grass and nothing-in-particular, thinking of her life and everyone in it.
 Her amor fati had transcended even that of her own body-and-self, and she falls asleep at night wondering how she could have possibly been so lucky as to end up with the life she did, the result of all actions leading to a comfort even the greatest poets had been unable to describe.
 In her heart-of-hearts she knew that there could be no better place for her, through everything that had ever happened to her, every decision she had ever made, and everything the universe had ever conspired to bring her.